rpdrewes/whisper-websocket-server/README.md

 Basically, together the system acts like Google's voice input service or voice search, but you self host it so your data stays under your control.
 It works great for de-Googled open Android phones like LineageOS or Graphene.

-Though was written as a simple test, it works so well for me that it is part of my regular phone usage!
+Though written as a simple test, this works so well for me that it is part of my regular phone usage!

 This program uses these other software systems:
 - [whisper.cpp](https://github.com/ggerganov/whisper.cpp/) for audio to voice transcription, install to server with git clone